Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

 ## Overview

 The `CrossChainRegistry` manages the registration/deregistration of operatorSets to the multichain protocol.
 The contract also exposes read-only functions to calculate an operator table, which is used offchain by the `Generator` to generate a `GlobalTableRoot` and `Transporter` to transport the operator table.
-See [`ELIP-007](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-007.md) for more information.
+See [ELIP-007](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-007.md) for more information.

 ## Parameterization
-* `SupportedChains` (via `getSupportedChains`) are Mainnet and Base
+* `SupportedChains` (via `getSupportedChains`) are `Mainnet` and `Base`
     * These are chains to which tables can be transported to
-    * On Testnet, the supported chains are Sepolia and Base-Sepolia
+    * On Testnet, the supported chains are `Sepolia` and `Base-Sepolia`

+---

 ## Create/Remove Generation Reservation
 A generation reservation registers the operatorSet to be included in the `GlobalTableRoot` and transported to an avs-defined set of destination chains.
 AVSs do not have to pay for reservations.